zaceJin/Talos_Balance/README.md

 Classes to control Solo and Talos robots in pybullet with a simple PD controller.
 Robots URDF : https://github.com/Gepetto/example-robot-data/tree/master/robots in talos_data and solo_description.

+You can select the environment used in run_env.py, variable MODE_CONTROL.
-You can select the robot in env0.py, variable NAME_ROBOT.
+You can select the robot in the environments (env_PD or env_torques), variable NAME_ROBOT.
-Modify all the parameters in env0.py in function of the RL task to perform.
+Modify all the parameters in the environments (env_PD or env_torques) in function of the RL task to perform.

 ### Variables
 - **[TO SET] ``PATH_URDF`` : Path to the URDF file of the robot (You need to set it for each robot).**